amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 63.md

 The Cell is being led by Utu's brother Hama.
 He is the one that leads the attack on Esylra's home.

+They call Esylra outside and threaten her to take them to Harmonia or they will kill her.
+They claim that they use a different type of magic that she is not immune to.

 The Council:
 After uncovering the Unweaver plot, Esylra asks the party to travel to Harmonia's Tower with her to inform Harmonia and to ask her to do more about the Unweavers.